W. H. Brock and Associates, Ltd.

 I will not sugarcoat this: coming into compliance means paying back taxes, penalties, and interest.
 That is never fun.

 But consider the alternative.
 The IRS is getting better at finding unreported cryptocurrency income.
 Exchange data is being reported.
 Blockchain analytics tools are improving.
-And beginning with tax year 2025, exchanges will report transactions directly to the IRS on Form 1099-DA.
+And beginning with tax year 2025, many exchanges will report certain digital asset transactions directly to the IRS on Form 1099-DA.

 The window between “the IRS doesn’t know” and “the IRS knows” is closing.
 And the consequences of being found are considerably worse than the consequences of coming forward.

-When you disclose voluntarily, the IRS sees a taxpayer who, once upon a time, had made mistakes;, and is now trying to make them right.
-When they find you first, they are less sympathetic.
+When you disclose voluntarily, the IRS is more likely to view you as a taxpayer who, once upon a time, had made mistakes, and is now trying to make them right.
+When they find you first, they may be less sympathetic.

 What Does Coming into Compliance Look Like?